Blog

 User Prompt

-Generate a factually and logically coherent small talk conversation between a User and an Assistant, where they exchange 6-10 sentences in total.
-Each sentence spoken by the User and the Assistant should be between 10-20 words long.
+Generate a factually and logically coherent small talk conversation between a User and an Assistant, where they exchange six to ten sentences in total.
+Each sentence spoken by the User and the Assistant should be between ten and twenty words long.
 The conversation should be formatted as a single paragraph without line breaks or other textual formatting.
-It should begin with a {starting}, convey a general feeling of {feeling}, and conclude with a {ending} ending.
-The conversation must include the noun ‘{noun}’, the verb ‘{verb}’, and the adjective ‘{adjective}’.
-Use the following text format: [INST] generate User’s sentence here [/INST] generate Assistant’s sentence here.
+It should begin with a

 In addition to the noun, verb, and adjective combinations, each prompt was carefully crafted to include a specific starting tone, convey a particular general feeling, and conclude with a defined ending.
 The starting tones are categorized as greetings, questions, or suggestions.
 The general feelings expressed include happiness, surprise, badness, fearfulness, anger, disgust, and sadness.
 The endings are designed to be either conclusive, reflective, or open.
 These combinations of starting tones, feelings, endings, verbs, nouns, and adjectives introduce both tonal and content diversity into the generated textual data.
-To ensure compatibility with Meta’s Llama 2 chat template, the conversations are encapsulated within the Llama 2 instruction tags “[INST]” and “[/INST]”.
+To ensure compatibility with Meta’s Llama 2 chat template, the conversations are encapsulated within the Llama 2 instruction tags [INST] and [INST].
 The dataset is open source and hosted on Hugging Face.

 Training the TinyChat15M Small Language Model

 TinyChat15M was built upon Dr. Andrej Karpathy’s llama2.c project but was modified to suit the development and training of a conversational small language model.
-Although the main C file, run.c, includes functionality for chatting with the language model, both the tokenization process and chat functionality required modifications to better accommodate a conversational language model.
-In the TinyChat dataset, each conversation is already formatted with Llama 2’s instruction tags, where the user’s dialogue is encapsulated within “[INST]” and “[/INST]” tags, and the model’s responses follow.
-However, to help the model distinguish between individual dialogues, Beginning of Sequence (BOS) and End of Sequence (EOS) tags are dynamically added during tokenization.
-The BOS and EOS tags have token piece values of <s> and </s>, with corresponding token IDs of 1 and 2.
-Training the model in this manner enables it to predict and complete sentences on its own, making it a true conversational small language model that can be used with the llama2.c’s main C file.
+Although the main C file named run.c includes functionality for chatting with the language model, both the tokenization process and chat functionality required modifications to better accommodate a conversational model.
+In the TinyChat dataset, each conversation is already formatted with Llama 2 instruction tags, where the user’s dialogue is encapsulated within [INST] and [INST] tags and the model’s responses follow.
+However, to help the model distinguish between individual dialogues, Beginning of Sequence and End of Sequence tags are dynamically added during tokenization.
+These tags have token piece values <s> and </s>, with corresponding token IDs of 1 and 2..
+Training the model in this manner enables it to predict and complete sentences on its own, making it a true conversational small language model that can be used with the llama2.c main C file.

-img Raw text from the TinyChat dataset and the tokenized text with BOS and EOS tags highlighted in red
+Raw text from the TinyChat dataset and the tokenized text with BOS and EOS tags highlighted in red

-Additional changes were also necessary in the llama2.c’s main C file.
+Additional changes were also necessary in the llama2.c main C file.
 Two key modifications include handling the BOS tags after the model generates a sentence and filtering out the instruction tags.
 Since the model learns to generate these tags in sequence, it might occasionally produce sentences that resemble those originally spoken by the user in the TinyChat dataset.
 This happens because the model cannot inherently distinguish between sentences spoken by the user and those generated by itself, as the instruction tags only separate one question, suggestion, or response from another.
 With these two modifications, TinyChat15M can be trained using the framework provided by the llama2.c project.

 TinyChat15M was trained on Google Colab, a hosted Jupyter Notebook service from Google that provides free access to computing resources, including GPUs and TPUs, with no setup required.
 Although TinyChat15M is a small language model, it was trained on NVIDIA’s A100 Tensor Core GPU, available through Google Colab Pro.
-The training process ran for 200,000 iterations and took approximately 5 hours to complete.
+The training process ran for two hundred thousand iterations and took approximately five hours to complete.
 At the end of the training, I obtained both the original PyTorch .pt file and the llama2.c format .bin file.
 The .bin file is used for inference with the run.c file.
 The models are open source and available on Hugging Face.

 Running TinyChat15M on the Sipeed LicheeRV Nano W

-The Sipeed LicheeRV Nano W, equipped with 256MB of DDR3 memory, serves as an ideal testbed for running TinyChat15M.
-Demonstrating TinyChat15M on this compact device highlights the model’s ability to deliver real-time conversational AI despite limited memory resources.
-This setup is perfectly suited for scenarios where computational and memory efficiency are critical, yet functional AI capabilities remain essential.
-Despite its small size, the LicheeRV Nano W is capable of running Debian, an open-source Linux distribution.
+The Sipeed LicheeRV Nano W, equipped with 256 MB of DDR3 memory, serves as an ideal testbed for running TinyChat15M.
+Demonstrating TinyChat15M on this compact device highlights the model’s ability to deliver real time conversational AI despite limited memory resources.
+This setup is suited for scenarios where computational and memory efficiency are critical, yet functional AI capabilities remain essential.
+Despite its small size, the LicheeRV Nano W is capable of running Debian, an open source Linux distribution.

 The TinyChat15M model achieves an average generation speed of 9.40 tokens per second across five runs on the LicheeRV Nano.
 The video below demonstrates TinyChat15M in action on the LicheeRV Nano, where I, as the User, engage in a fictional conversation with an Assistant powered by the TinyChat15M model in a corporate setting.
 Despite having no prior context, the Assistant responds appropriately, mimicking a conversation one might have with a real colleague.